-Food with a low content of sugar, fat, saturated fatty acids and/or salt and a low energy density are selected.
+Food with a low content of sugar, fat, saturated fatty acids and/or salt and a low energy density is selected.

 There are significant differences in the sugar, fat, saturated fatty acid, salt and energy content of processed food within the product groups.
 Therefore, food should be carefully chosen and those of them that are considered to be more favourable from a nutritional perspective should be preferred.
-The document "Evaluation of selected convenience foods in mass catering and recommendations for optimisation" provides assistance for evaluation of selected processed food [54] as well as the results of the "Start Low" project further information.
-Data from this project is available for estimating the sugar, salt and saturated fat content (see further information).
+The document "Evaluation of selected convenience foods in mass catering and recommendations for optimisation" provides assistance for evaluation of selected processed food [56] as well as the results of the "Start Low" project (see further information).
+Data from this project is available for estimating the sugar, salt and saturated fat content.

-Further information: www.schuleplusessen.de Keyword: Zucker, Fett, Salz
+Further information: www.fitkid-aktion.de Keyword: Zucker, Salz, Fett